Not All Prefills Are Equal: PPD Disaggregation for Multi-turn LLM Serving

-Our key insight is that the behavior of prefill operations for the first and later turns differs significantly, which motivates a more specialized strategy to deal with them efficiently.
-In \Cref{fig:interference-tpot}, we demonstrate that \textit{not all prefill operations are equally disruptive for decoding}: full prefill (processing a new prompt without cached context) causes significantly more decode slowdown compared to \textit{append-prefill} (processing only the new input tokens while reusing cached KV states).
-This order-of-magnitude gap indicates that running append-prefill (AP) on decode nodes locally can efficiently handle turn-2+ prompts with minimal interference.
-While a concurrent work~\citep{he2026efficientmultiroundllminference} shares the high-level intuition of routing incremental prefills to decode nodes, our work uniquely grounds this approach in a rigorous micro-architectural interference analysis and formalizes the routing decision as an optimization problem.
+Our key insight is that the behavior of prefill operations differs sharply between the first and later turns, motivating a specialized strategy.
+In \Cref{fig:interference-tpot}, we demonstrate that \textit{not all prefill operations are equally disruptive for decoding}: full prefill (a new prompt without cached context) causes an order of magnitude greater decode slowdown than \textit{append-prefill} (only the new input tokens, reusing cached KV).
+This order-of-magnitude gap indicates that running append-prefill (AP) on decode nodes locally can efficiently handle Turn 2+ prompts with minimal interference.
+While a concurrent work~\cite{he2026efficientmultiroundllminference} shares the high-level intuition of routing incremental prefills to decode nodes, our work uniquely grounds this approach in a rigorous micro-architectural interference analysis and formalizes the routing decision as an optimization problem.

-On the one hand, routing AP operations to prefill nodes can potentially maintain a high TPOT, and on the other hand, routing to the decode nodes can improve the overall throughput.
-Therefore, the central question we are interested in is \textit{should we put the AP operations to the prefill or decode node}?
-We formalize this problem with a common framework to analyze different strategies for disaggregated serving, where PD is a special case and always puts AP to the prefill nodes.
-To better understand the trade-offs, we conducted a comprehensive evaluation where (see \Cref{sec:tradeoff}), for each strategy, we sent a different fixed percentage of the AP to decode nodes.
-Surprisingly, we found \textit{there is no single fixed strategy that can meet all Service Level Objective (SLO)}. (see \Cref{tab:winner-distribution})
+On the one hand, routing AP operations to prefill nodes can maintain a high TPOT; on the other hand, routing to the decode nodes can improve overall throughput.
+The central question is therefore \textit{should we route the AP operations to the prefill or decode nodes}?
+We formalize this problem with a common framework in which PD is a special case that always routes AP to the prefill nodes.
+To understand the trade-offs (see \Cref{sec:tradeoff}), we routed a different fixed percentage of AP to decode nodes for each strategy, and we found \textit{no single fixed strategy meets all Service Level Objectives (SLOs)} (see \Cref{tab:winner-distribution}).